-- Planning applications should, wherever possible, be submitted electronically via the planning application portal or alternatively by email.
+- Planning applications should, wherever possible, be submitted electronically via the planning application portal or by email.
 We are not able to process hard copy/paper applications at the present time.

 - All correspondence should be submitted electronically to avoid delays in processing.

 - Cheque payments cannot be processed at the current time.
 All payments should be made electronically/by BACs.